Antici…pation

 It’s brave.

+Approaching birth as a participant rather than simply a recipient, allows you to stay open.
 It’s an act of remembering that your body is wise, your voice matters, and your experience is yours to claim.

-So as you prepare for birth — or whatever new beginning life is inviting you into — let expectation soften.
+So as you prepare for birth - or whatever new beginning life is inviting you into - let expectation soften.
+Let anticipation take its place.
+And trust that you’ll know how to meet whatever comes.

 (extra props to anyone who gets the reference in the title ;)